joeljohn4610/hello-world/README.md

 # hello-world
+About Me
-Store ideas, resources, and ideas.
+Store ideas and resources.

 My name is Joel Johnson, some people call me "JJ".
 I am a AEC (Architectural, Engineering, Construction) consultant.
 I am on a journey learning python for big data analysis & visualization, but with a first specific step of being the python